ndsev/zserio/compiler/extensions/cpp/README.md

 - Supported compilers (minimum versions): gcc 5.4.0, clang 8, MinGW 5.4.0, MSVC 2017
 - Warnings are treated as errors for all supported compilers
-- All features are properly tested by unit tests for all supported compilers (>1700 tests)
+- All zserio language features are properly tested by [unit tests](../../test) for all supported compilers (>1700 tests)
+- Unit tests check C++ code generated from small zserio schemas (>70 schemas)
-- Generated C++ sources are checked by static analysis tool clang-tidy version 14 using [this configuration](runtime/ClangTidyConfig.txt)
+- Generated sources are checked by static analysis tool clang-tidy version 14 using [this configuration](runtime/ClangTidyConfig.txt)

 ### Exceptions